That-Dev-Girl-Sites/talks.jhalabi.com/gutenberg/slides.md

 ---

-# Our dilemma
+# But...

-* Site themes are getting stale
+* Our theme code is pretty spaghetti.
-* Just launched new D7 themes, but....
+* We did just launch new D7 themes, but....
 * D7 end of life is coming!

 ---